zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * amount of money for the lottery prize.
 * expiration date for when it it becomes possible to make sortition-contract-txs for this sortition chain.

-2) sortition split

-This splits a sortition chain into two smaller sortition chains.

-C = a binary chalang contract to determine how the old sortition chain is split.

-for sortition chain 1, it selects a random value such that C is true. for sortition chain 2, it selects a random value such that C is false.

-3) sortition claim
+2) sortition claim

 * show what height at which you had a claim to the winning part of the probabilistic value.
 * You pay a safety deposit.
-* this potential winner gets added to a list of potential winners.
+* this potential winner gets added to a list of potential winners, or this increases the priority of your existing ownership claim.

-4) sortition evidence
+3) sortition evidence

 * which potential winner did not win.
 * evidence to prove that they had signed away ownership of the winning part of the probability space.